Do you have a right to refuse a test for

 Whether you have submitted to a test or not, if you have been accused of

-attorney who can advocate for your rights and safeguard your future.
-Our
+an experienced attorney who can advocate for your rights and safeguard your future.
+Our reputable

-reputable firm has more than 200 years of combined experience protecting
+firm has more than 200 years of combined experience protecting the rights

-the rights of the accused.
-We know what it takes to obtain favorable outcomes
+of the accused.
+We know what it takes to obtain favorable outcomes in

-in DUI cases and are prepared to begin investigating your case as soon
+DUI cases and are prepared to begin investigating your case as soon as

 beat your charges!